-China's LKK to buy London's "Walkie Talkie" skyscraper
+Hong Kong's LKK to buy London's "Walkie Talkie" skyscraper

-(Reuters) - Chinese herbal health products maker LKK Health Products Group Ltd said on Thursday it would buy the "Walkie Talkie" skyscraper in London from Land Securities Group plc and Canary Wharf Group plc for 1.28 billion pounds ($1.68 billion).
+(Reuters) - Herbal health products maker LKK Health Products Group Ltd, based in Hong Kong, said on Thursday it would buy the "Walkie Talkie" skyscraper in London from Land Securities Group plc and Canary Wharf Group plc for 1.28 billion pounds ($1.68 billion), the highest price for an office building so far in the UK.

 London has emerged as a hot property market for foreign investors, including those from Hong Kong and China, who have piled in after Britain's vote to leave the European Union weakened sterling.